Dre Campbell Farm

 Some gardeners are lucky enough to have healthy soil that works for them, but others need help dealing with some issues.
 From too much clay to too many stones, we rarely have the best soil quality for our plants.

-So, how does one go about improving garden soil quality?
+So, how does one improve garden soil quality?

-Most people start by digging up some dirt, adding some compost, and putting in plants.
+Most people start by digging up some dirt, adding compost, and planting.
 But there is more to it.

 Here’s how to improve soil quality naturally: